EkaTur/Math-Quiz/README.md

 ![Screenshot](Assets/screen.PNG)
 Welcome to the Interactive Quiz and Timer!
 This web application combines a countdown timer and an interactive quiz.
 Use it to challenge yourself and stay focused.

+## Live Demo

+You can check out the live version of this website [here](https://quizmath-app.netlify.app/).

 ## Features

 - **Countdown Timer:** Set the timer to a specific duration and start it by clicking "Push to start."